jgriffith23/jgriffith23.github.io/_posts/2016-09-12-List-Doodles.md

 fight some dragons.
 Or capture Dragonairs.
 Maybe both.

-But remember, `our_box` and `my_box` are still looking at the same place in memory, just like Alice and Barb are looking at the same box!
+But remember, `our_box` and `my_box` are still looking at the same place in memory, just like Alice and Barb are looking at the same box.
 The original binding never went away, meaning this picture is also correct:

 ![But this is also true.](https://raw.githubusercontent.com/jgriffith23/jgriffith23.github.io/39bf3201d1cbb4b8ffab254f864c3464b292e2f2/assets/g4147.png)